Cambridge Castle

-Cambridge Castle, locally also known as Castle Mound, is located in Cambridge, Cambridgeshire, England.
-Originally built after the Norman Conquest of England in 1066 to control the strategically important route to the north of England, it played a role in the conflicts of the Anarchy, the First and Second Barons' Wars.
-Hugely expanded by Edward I, the castle then fell rapidly into disuse in the late medieval era, its stonework recycled for building purposes in the surrounding colleges.
+Cambridge Castle, locally also known as Castle Mound, is in Cambridge, Cambridgeshire, England.
+Built after the Norman Conquest of England in 1066 to control the strategically important route to the north of England, it played a role in the conflicts of the Anarchy and the First and Second Barons' Wars.
+Hugely expanded by Edward I, the castle then fell rapidly into disuse in the late medieval era, its stonework robbed for building purposes in the surrounding colleges.
 Cambridge Castle was refortified during the English Civil War but once again fell into disuse, used primarily as the county jail.
 The castle jail was finally demolished in 1842, with a new prison built in the castle bailey.
 This prison was demolished in 1932, replaced with the modern Shire Hall, and only the castle motte and limited earthworks still stand.
 The site is open to the public daily and offers views over the historic buildings of the city.

 History

-11th century
+Eleventh century

 Cambridge Castle was one of three castles built across the east of England in late 1068 by William the Conqueror in the aftermath of his northern campaign to capture York.
-Cambridge, or Grantabridge as it was then known, was on the old Roman route from London to York and was both strategically significant and at risk of rebellion.
+Cambridge, or Grantabridge as it was then known, was on the old Roman route from London to York (Ermine Street) and was both strategically significant and at risk of rebellion.
 The initial building work was conducted by Picot, the high sheriff, who later founded a priory beside the castle.
-The castle was built in a motte and bailey design, within the existing town, and 27 houses had to be destroyed to make space for it.
+The castle was built in a motte and bailey design, within the existing town, and 18 or 27 houses had to be destroyed to make space for it.